 Much like French fries and French kissing, not everything that we like to call French is necessarily français.
+Take the French press, for example.
+Is it the French coffee mainstay or are you being led astray?

 Not So French Press Coffee

 Before we rush to answer that question, let’s make sure we’re all on the same page.
-Wondering what is French press coffee?
+Wondering what French press coffee?

 It’s a manual brewing method in which coffee grounds are fully immersed and steeped for a time in water.
 When you press the plunger, the grounds are forced to the bottom of the carafe.
 To avoid over extraction, you should serve it immediately.